duckdb/substrait/README.md

+## The substrait integration is experimental.
+Support is currently only available [on request.](https://duckdblabs.com/contact/)

 # Substrait - DuckDB
 Substrait - DuckDB is an extension that provides substrait support to [DuckDB](https://www.duckdb.org).
 The main goal of this extension is to support a both production and consumption of substrait query plans in DuckDB.